AmazingMonster/conceptrodon/docs/contents/metafunctions/omennivore/laborious_press.doc.md

 Metafunction :: (typename..., auto..., auto...) -> typename
 ```

-Since in C++, parameter packs are not transportable notation-wise, we place them inside suitable holders, which will yield `typename...`.
+Since in C++, parameter packs are not transportable notation-wise, we place them inside suitable vessels, which will yield `typename...`.
 Since `typename...` corresponds to template member `Mold`, we will invoke `LaboriousPress<Operation>::Mold` with the results.

 ```C++
 template<typename...>